-- Call don't cut!
-The best thing a homeowner can do for their trees is to call Parks Operations if they have concerns about the health of the boulevard tree.
+Call don't cut!
+The best thing a homeowner can do for their trees is to call the Citizen Contact Centre first if they have concerns about the health of a boulevard tree.

 More than 50 years ago maydays (Prunus padus) were planted as boulevard trees in many areas of the city.
 This species was chosen because it was considered to be one of the few ornamental trees that could cope with the short growing season and hard winters.
 Most mayday trees growing in an urban environment decline rapidly after thirty years of age.
 In fact, dieback may begin in as little as twenty years.